Ever notice those strange, orange-brown patches of dead grass on your lawn in autumn and winter? Chances are you’ve got Fusarium patch disease.

 Next, spray the solution directly onto the patches of grass.
 The acid in vinegar can help eliminate the Fusarium fungus.

 The downside is that vinegar can potentially damage your grass.
-So be sure to only use this home remedy on the affected patches of your turf grass.
+So be sure to use this home remedy only on the affected patches of your turfgrass.

 7. Captain Jack’s Lawnweed Brew